 Jenny Luna is a musician whose interests span a wide array of musical genres.
 She grew up listening to the music of her bi-lingual cultural background: Bachata, Merengue, and Mariachi, and she has studied both classical and jazz vocal styles.
 She has also studied classical piano and Middle Eastern hand percussion.

-Jenny Luna is a lifelong musician.
-Though she plays a diverse array of instruments, at the age of 14 she decided to dedicate herself to vocal study and since 2007 has focused on Balkan and Turkish music.
-She has had the privilege to study with renowned singers and had musical mentors such as: Güzin Değişmez, Linda Musollari, Brenna MacCrimmon, Polly Tapia Ferber and Paul Brown.
+During college, Jenny developed an interest in Middle Eastern and Balkan music.
+Her practice involves the research and performance of music from the former Ottoman lands including Balkan, Turkish, and Sephardic music.
+She has had the privilege to study with renowned singers and had musical mentors such as: Güzin Değişmez, Necati Çelik, Linda Musollari, Brenna MacCrimmon, Polly Tapia Ferber and Paul Brown.

-Jenny holds a B.A. in Contemporary Music with a focus on Vocal Performance from the Santa Fe University of Art and Design and currently resides in Brooklyn, NY.
+Jenny holds a B.A. in Music with a focus on Vocal Performance from the College of Santa Fe and currently resides in Brooklyn, NY.